 Apparently, Margaret Guye was a nature lover too!
 What a cool story to have on the rock outside.

 The way up had very wide, daunting steps and the other side had a semi-dilapidated ramp down.
 My 4 year old had no issues but my 2 year old was a little nervous.
 I definitely would not come here if you or anyone with you has mobility issues.

 The trails started out pretty clear and flat, slowly weaving up the hill at a steeper incline.
 There was a fair amount of mud but nothing unsafe.
 The higher we went the drier the trails, but also the less well defined.

 There were lots of fallen logs and decaying undergrowth that my kids loved digging through and investigating.

 The older kids all had a blast accelerating the demise of a crumbly tree stump.

 I liked seeing this log on the ground, I’m guessing a woodpecker once used it as a home?
 It was fun watching the kids try and fit their hands in there and guess what might have lived inside.

-Other fun findings were a giant millipede, large centipede, and then some wildflowers (large lilac colored was a dogtooth violet or trout lily, yellow is a swamp buttercup I think, and purple is blue phlox).
-There weren’t as many wildflowers as I expected given that it’s such an untouched area, but there were plenty to see.
+Other fun findings were a giant millipede, a large centipede, and then some wildflowers (large lilac-colored was a dogtooth violet or trout lily, yellow is a swamp buttercup I think, and purple is blue phlox).
+There weren’t as many wildflowers as I expected given that it’s such an untouched area, but there was plenty to see.
 On a less pretty note, we also found blood scattered along the trail and saw a tree stand; it is clearly used as a public hunting area as well.